-To ensure confidentiality of identifiable, electronic data, the Institutional Review Board (IRB) is now requiring that the electronic key linking participants’ identities to their data be encrypted.
-This will be accomplished by the use of TrueCrypt, a free, open-source disk encryption software.
-The accompanying document includes instructions on using and installing the software.
+To ensure confidentiality of identifiable, electronic data, the Institutional Review Board (IRB) requires that the electronic key linking participants’ identities to their data be encrypted.
+This is accomplished by the use encryption software.
+The IRB contacted Information Technologies for advice on encryption software, and below is their response:

 – This is for ELECTRONICALLY COLLECTED/STORED IDENTIFIABLE DATA.